-Michael Jackson’s Sex Accuser And Mother Write Tell-All Books About Alleged Child Abuse
+Michael Jackson’s Sexual Abuse Accuser And Mother Write Tell-All Books

 Robson’s mother, Joy, had contacted Michael Jackson’s assistant Norma Staikos to set up a meeting.
 The family was then invited to stay at Neverland Ranch, where Robson slept in Jackson’s bed while his family stayed in separate guest quarters.

-It was that stay when Jackson first abused Robson, according to his claims, at seven years old.
+It was that stay when Jackson first abused Robson, according to his claims, at 7-years-old.

-Robson claims that the sexual abuse continued until he was around 14 years old until he started showing signs of puberty, at which point he claimed that Jackson was “no longer interested in him sexually.”
+Robson claims that the sexual abuse continued until he was around 14-years-old until he started showing signs of puberty, at which point he claimed that Jackson was “no longer interested in him sexually.”

 [Featured Image by Carlo Allegri/Staff/Getty Images]